fabric8-quickstarts/spring-boot-camel-rest-sql/README.redhat.md

 It is assumed that:
 - OpenShift platform is already running, if not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/container-platform/3.3/install_config/index.html).
 - Your system is configured for Fabric8 Maven Workflow, if not you can find a [Get Started Guide](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/)
-- The Red Hat MySQL xPaaS product should already be installed and running on your OpenShift installation, one simple way to run a MySQL service is following the documentation of the MySQL xPaaS image for OpenShift related to the `mysql-ephemeral` template.
+- The OpenShift MySQL container image should already be installed and running on your OpenShift installation, one simple way to run a MySQL service is following the documentation of the Openshift MySQL container image related to the `mysql-ephemeral` template.

 The example can then be built and deployed using a single goal: